 CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

-A breast lift or mastopexy can be very helpful in restoring the breast back to their original shape and position.
+A breast lift or mastopexy can be very helpful in restoring the breast back to its original shape and position.
 The outcome of this surgery depends on precise measurements and meticulous breast tissues rearrangement.
-Double board certified plastic surgeon, Dr. Paul Warner Papillion takes a special interest in precision procedures .
-His technical abilities are key for achieving a long lasting, great outcome.
+Double board-certified plastic surgeon, Dr. Paul Warner Papillion takes a special interest in precision procedures.
+His technical abilities are key for achieving a long-lasting, great outcome.

 Below the quick facts, Dr. Papillion has answered the key questions you need to know about breast lift.
 Keep reading to learn more!

 Also known as: Mastopexy, Pexy, Lift,